ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/data-loss-prevention-policies.md

 ![Rules in priority order](media/f7dc06bf-bc6f-485c-bcdb-606edbcf6565.png)

-You can change the priority of a policy.
-To do that, select a policy, edit it, and use the Priority list to specify the priority.
+After you have set up more than one DLP policy, you can change the priority of one or more policies.
+To do that, select a policy, choose **Edit policy**, and use the **Priority** list to specify its priority.

 ![Set priority for a policy](media/dlp-set-policy-priority.png)